Areeqa-malik/ICT-Lab6-AreeqaMalik/README.md

 this is my new file

-it's about git and vs code
+it's about git and vs code.